Accessible hyperbolic components in anti-holomorphic dynamics: Introduction

-Decorations of $\cM^*$ accumulating to a hyperbolic component of odd period become more and more complicated as the period increases, so it seems natural to think that such a hyperbolic component has no accessible boundary point if the period is sufficiently large.
 In fact, the accessibility of a boundary point $c$ is related to the condition that the basin of infinity, when projected into the repelling Ecalle cylinder of the periodic point for $f_c$, contains a horizontal circle (we give a sufficient condition in Theorem~\ref{thm:accessibility}).
-However, since the projection of the basin of infinity into the Ecalle cylinder is an annulus, whose modulus is inversely reciprocal to the period of the hyperbolic component, it is unlikely to contain a horizontal circle when the period is large.
+However, since the projection of the basin of infinity into the Ecalle cylinder is an annulus, whose modulus is reciprocal to the period of the hyperbolic component, it is unlikely to contain a horizontal circle when the period is large.

 In this article, we prove that this speculation is in fact incorrect: \begin{thm} There exist infinitely many hyperbolic components of odd periods in $\Int\cM^*$ which are accessible from $\C \setminus \cM^*$. \end{thm}